 Make your own soft and pillowy banh bao or Vietnamese steamed pork buns for breakfast or a quick snack on the go.
-These steamed buns filled with juicy tender pork, boiled eggs, and Chinese sausages are a classic nostalgic treat.
+These steamed buns filled with juicy pork, boiled eggs, and Chinese sausages are a classic nostalgic treat.

 What is Bánh Bao?